icebearfriend/Quickrundown/README.md

 First, you will need to pull down quickrundown.cna and place it on your filesystem.
 Make sure you remember where on the filesystem you will be loading this script (/home/ubuntu/quickrundown.cna, for example).

-Open the script and at the top you will see a variable labeled *$filesystem*.
+Open the script and at the top you will see a variable labeled *$yourfile*.
 Edit this variable to say where *quickrundown.cna* is being loaded from.
 Ensure that Cobaltstrike can **write** to this file.

 ![alt text](https://raw.githubusercontent.com/1c3be4r/stash/master/step1.png "Step 1")